phylowheeler/CLOAK/README.md

 Scripts to generate publication figures

 ## Dependencies
-The software environment in the myenv.yml file contains the dependencies needed to run the software in this repository.
+The software environment in the cloak_env.yml file contains the dependencies needed to run the software in this repository.
 Set up the environment with conda using
 ```
-conda env create --file cloak.yml
+conda env create --file cloak_env.yml
-conda activate cloak
+conda activate cloak_env
 ```